Follow these links to individual case studies:

 Miriam Piterkova, Samaritans’ Operations Officer, said:

 “The Samaritans Operations Manual will be one of the most important resources volunteers use to support them to deliver our service.
 For the first time, all the information they need will be in one place.
 This will make it so much easier for volunteers to find what they need quickly.”

-A recent project involved creating a four page user guide for military equipment that is being used by infantry soldiers in the British and Pakistani armies.
+This project involved creating a four page user guide for military equipment that is being used by infantry soldiers in the British and Pakistani armies.
 If the soldiers don’t attach the equipment correctly, then it might fail in the field and leave them vulnerable.
 We changed a very wordy guide into something similar to an Ikea installation manual – containing pictures and arrows to explain, simply and clearly, how to install and use the equipment.

 Making hospital trust policies easier for staff to understand